animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 \end{align}
 $$

 This equation has nothing to do with the answer, but it rounds out the equations.
-Answer is below.
+Answer is below:

 #